zhangjunpeng411/Homepage/content/home/about.md

 # Biography

 Junpeng Zhang is an associate professor of Binformatics at the school of Engineering, Dali University.
 His research interests include Bioinformatics, Computational Biology and Data Mining.
-He is specially intersted in identifying miRNA mediated regulatory network.
+He is specially interested in identifying miRNA mediated regulatory network.